FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/asset-connection.md

 | mostSignificantWord<br>*(optional)*    | LOW<br>HIGH                                                 | Define the highest order word in a sequence of words.
 If "LOW", the word at the lowest address will be the highest order one.
 Within words, big endian is used. | LOW           |
 :::

+##### Remarks on byte-order, word-order, addresses, data types

+This implementation uses zero-based addressing and big-endian byte order.

+By default, the word at the lowest address is treated as the most significant word in a sequence, but the position of the most significant word can be configured (see above).

+Floating point numbers are not supported as the implementation varies for many modbus server implementations.
+Contributions are highly welcome.

 #### Value Provider

 :::{table} Configuration properties of HTTP AssetConnection Value Provider.